Twenty-five men, 350 pounds of supplies, and a chance to change the world.

 In July of 1883, the Proteus heads north again with supplies, but is crushed in ice and sinks in Smith Sound.
 Greely and his crew head south in search of provisions, travelling in small boats that had only been intended for use gathering information near the camp, never for a voyage on the arctic sea.
 After 51 days, they arrive at Eskimo Point, having survived most of the journey atop an ice floe.
 They are excited when they get there, assuming that rescue parties are nearby.
 But they aren’t.
 The truth settles in when a few members of the crew travel north to Cape Sabine in search of supplies and find there written documents telling of the fate of the two previous supply ships.
 It’s now a year after the Proteus was crushed, and it’s the first news they have from the outside world since they first arrived in the far north.
 What they don’t realize is that no further rescue attempts have been made or planned.
 They would assume that someone is coming, that they haven’t been forgotten.
 But they have been forgotten.
 Or, if not forgotten, then abandoned.
 That winter, members of the crew begin to die of starvation.
 Out of hunger and desperation, they begin cannibalizing each other.
 The success of the first year of the expedition was, entirely understandably, upstaged by the punishing reality of the second and the third.

-In time, loved ones raised an alarum, as well as funds, and a competent rescue effort is launched.
+Eventually, loved ones raised an alarum, as well as the necessary funds, and a competent rescue effort is launched.
 For most of the team, however, it’s too late.
 Only six people would survive the expedition.
-They are greeted with a hero’s welcome, though public perception changes abruptly once the more details of their three-year ordeal become common knowledge.
+They are greeted with a hero’s welcome, though public perception changes abruptly once more details of their three-year ordeal become common knowledge.
 Twelve days after the survivors arrived in St. John’s, the New York Times reported, if not the full details, then certainly enough of them:

 “When their food gave out the unfortunate members of the colony, shivering and starving in their little tent on the bleak shore of Smith’s Sound, were led by the horrible necessity to become cannibals.
 The complete history of their experience in that terrible Winter must be told, and the facts hitherto concealed will make the record of the Greely colony — already full of horrors — the most dreadful and repulsive chapter in the long annals of arctic exploration.”

-Nevertheless, in time Greely goes on to other work.
-President Grover Cleveland appointed him Chief Signal Officer, and in that role he planned and administered the creation of thousands of miles of telegraph wire.
-Later appointed a General, he administered aid in the aftermath of the Great San Francisco Earthquake.
-He represented the United States Army at the coronation of King George V. He was awarded the presidential medal of honour during the same ceremony as Charles Lindberg.
-Life isn’t just another arctic expedition, after all.
+Perhaps daunted, he’s nevertheless alive, and in time Greely goes on to other work.
+President Grover Cleveland appoints him Chief Signal Officer, and in that role he plans and administers the creation of thousands of miles of telegraph wire.
+Later appointed a General, he administers aid in the aftermath of the Great San Francisco Earthquake.
+He represents the United States Army at the coronation of King George V. He is awarded the presidential medal of honour during the same ceremony as Charles Lindberg.
+Life goes on.
+This isn’t just another arctic expedition, after all.
+It’s an attempt to forge a new path through a changing territory.
 It’s an attempt at a new science of the world.